yorickpeterse/zen-cms/guide/javascript.md

     var instance = new Foobar.ClassName();

-The namespace you're using doesn't really matter as long as you **do not** use the "Zen" namespace, it's reserved for all the official classes that are included in Zen.
+The namespace you're using doesn't really matter as long as you **do not** use the "Zen" namespace, it's reserved for all the classes that ship with Zen.

 It's also important to remember that there's no guarantee Javascript (and CSS) files are loaded in a particular order.
 Because of that you should always wrap